 When You Were in the Hospital

 You had a heart attack and were in the hospital.
 You may have had angioplasty and a stent placed in an artery to open a blocked artery in your heart.

 While you were in the hospital, you should have learned:

-Before starting to exercise, your doctor will do an exercise test and recommend an exercise plan.
-This may happen before you leave the hospital or soon afterwards.
+Before starting to exercise, your doctor may have you do an exercise test and should give you exercise recommendations an exercise plan.
+This may happen before you leave the hospital or soon afterward.
 Do not change your exercise plan before talking with your doctor or nurse first.

 Take it easy at first: